This 20-Minute Workout Will Test Your Cardio And Leave You Panting

 Runs aren’t the only way to get a good cardio workout for men.
-In fact, they aren’t the best way to built lung-busting fitness, unless you’re crushing hills or putting in speed on the track.
+In fact, they aren’t the best way to build lung-busting fitness, unless you’re crushing hills or putting in speed on the track.
 Great cardio workouts are all about getting your heart rate up and keeping it up.
 The result should be obvious: You’re panting for breath and burning serious calories all the while.
-Yes, you can rearrange some furniture and take on such a workout at home.
+And yes, you can rearrange some furniture and take on such a workout at home.
 You don’t need much space or much time (about 20 minutes), but you will need determination.
 Here we go.

 Minutes 0-1: Warm Up/Front Lunges

 How to: Clear the perimeter of your living room and walk the edges via deep lunges.
 Start by stepping far forward with your right leg, bending your right knee until it’s over your right toes, and keeping your back (left) leg straight.
 Push through the ball of your left foot and swing left leg far forward, landing in a low lunge on your left side.
 Continue alternating low lunges for 60 seconds.

 Minutes 1-3: Warm Up/Side Lunges